milaboratory/docs/docs/mixcr/reference/mixcr-findAlleles.md

 `type`
 : V or J

+`enoughInfo`
+: Is there was enough info to infer an allele or it's absence.

 `alleleMutationsReliableGeneFeatures`
 : gene features inside which allele was found (including CDR3 part that was used for search)